hartwigmedical/platinum/README.md

   different branch, which requires basic knowledge of `git`.
 This approach allows us to keep shipping updates without worrying about keeping compatability with old versions forever, while also not marooning users without a working Platinum.

+### Really-Quick Kubernetes Refresher

+For the purposes of Platinum:

+* `kubectl` is used to interface with Kubernetes from the command line
+* Platinum submits "jobs" to the Kubernetes cluster
+* Each job will spawn a pod to run the associated pipeline, and if there is a failure successive pods to finish

+Some useful commands:

+* `kubectl get jobs`
+* `kubectl get pods`
+* `kubectl logs (pod name)`

 Some more advanced usages are detailed below.

 ### Running with an existing cluster